Libra-foundation/eslint-configs/typescript/README.md

 # eslint-configs
-All the modules containing the eslint configuration used by the libra foundation
+All the modules containing the Eslint configuration used by the Libra foundation